 In general, we have a history of operating losses and may not achieve sustained profitability.
-As of March 31, 2003, we had an accumulated deficit of approximately \$86.4 million.
-Our expenses will increase because of the extensive resource commitments required to identify and develop antibody candidates, achieve regulatory approval and market potential products for commercial success for any individual product.
+As of June 30, 2003, we had an accumulated deficit of approximately \$128.6 million.
+Our expenses will increase because of the extensive resource commitments required to identify and develop antibody candidates, including the ongoing operating costs associated with our acquisition of Eos, achieve regulatory approval and market potential products for commercial success for any individual product.
 Over the next several years, we expect to incur substantial additional expenses as we continue to identify, develop and manufacture our potential products, invest in research and improve and expand our development, manufacturing, marketing and sales capabilities.
 Since we or our collaborative partners or licensees may not be able to successfully develop additional products, obtain required regulatory approvals, manufacture products at an acceptable cost and with appropriate quality, or successfully market such products with desired margins, we may never achieve sustained profitable operations.
 The amount of net losses and the time required to reach sustained profitability are highly uncertain.
 Although we have had some profitable reporting periods, we do not expect to achieve sustained profitability until we are able to market and sell products.

-In February 2003, we announced the signing of a definitive merger agreement with Eos Biotechnology, Inc., a privately held South San Francisco-based antibody discovery company, in exchange for 4.3 million shares of our common stock (approximately 177,000 of such shares were withheld from Eos shareholders to cover the shareholder tax liabilities incurred in connection with receipt of the shares issued in the acquisition).
-The acquisition closed in April 2003.
+On April 4, 2003, we completed the acquisition of Eos Biotechnology, Inc., a privately held South San Francisco-based antibody discovery company, in exchange for 4.2 million shares of our common stock (net of approximately 151,000 of such shares that were withheld from Eos shareholders to provide for the Eos shareholder tax liabilities incurred in connection with receipt of the shares issued in the acquisition).
 The Eos acquisition expanded our research personnel and added new capabilities in antibody target identification and validation, particularly in oncology.
-We also obtained two pre-clinical antibody product candidates, one of which is expected to begin clinical development for potential treatment of solid tumors in the first half of 2003, and the second, for potential treatment of certain ocular indications, by mid-2004.
-In conjunction with the merger, we currently expect to record a charge of approximately \$39.0 million related to acquired in-process research and development in the second quarter of 2003.
+We also obtained two pre-clinical antibody product candidates, one of which began clinical development for potential treatment of solid tumors in June 2003, and the second, for potential treatment of certain ocular indications, is expected to begin clinical development by mid-2004.
+In conjunction with the merger, we recorded a charge of approximately \$37.8 million related to acquired in-process research and development in the second quarter of 2003.